 Level 3 German Shorthaired Pointer Gundog Training Videos

-These videos illustrate some of the activities on the Aytee GSPs Level 3 Training Progamme.
-Enjoy working your dog in the field, it is a great time as you build your partnership with him.
+These videos illustrate some of the activities in the Aytee GSPs Level 3 Training manual.
+Enjoy working your dog in the field on birds, it is a great time as you build your partnership with him.

 How to work a GSP on open ground in a HEADWIND and achieve good ground cover.
 The dog is our bitch FT CH Aytee Isadora.
 Dont worry if you have a puppy, this shows you the pattern and range that you will eventually achieve.
 What you do with a young inexperienced dog is the same, simply scaled down.